Ivansost/Credit-Risk-Scoring/README.md

 The purpose of this project was to:
 - Demonstrate **parsing and cleaning large datasets** with pandas and SQL.
 - Use **data visualization** to find trends, such as who is more likely to default, who has higher credit limits, and who spends the most.
-- Apply **machine learning** (Random Forest and Logistic Regression) to predict which customers are likely to default and why.
+- Apply **machine learning** to predict which customers are likely to default and why.

 ---